PayGreen/api-green-node/documentation/docs/doc7.md

 ---
 id: doc7
-title: Api Requests
+title: Carbon Estimate - API Requests
 ---

 If you have completed your profile you can now add and manage carbon offsetting estimate!

 Carbon offsetting estimate and carbon credits purchase is the heart of our API.
 We have selected two kind of carbon offsetting estimations:
-- web browsing or navigation (dependent on time, device type, number of images loaded, number of pages visited, etc.).
+- web browsing or navigation (dependent on time, device type, number of images loaded, number of pages visited, etc.)
 - transport of persons or goods (dependent on weight, method of transport and the kind of energy used).
+- so you can easily estimate the carbon cost for the web browsing made by a user to shop a product and the carbon cost for the transport of this product to be delivered to consumer.
+- estimated carbon is in kilogram and estimated price amount in euros cents (100 = 1€).

 ## carbon.addWebEstimate()
 | Param | Type | Description |
 | --- | --- | --- |
 | newEstimate | <code>WebEstimate</code> | object containing all datas about the ongoing web carbon offsetting estimate - Only admin can add web estimate |
-You can find details about how to build the object newEstimate [here.](doc7b.md)
+You can find details about how to build the object newEstimate [here.](doc7B.md)
-- get object with new carbon cost estimated.
+- add object with new carbon cost estimated.
 ```
     return sdk.carbon
         .addWebEstimate(newEstimate)